3DStyleGLIP: Part-Tailored Text-Guided 3D Neural Stylization

 \section{Method}

 The 3DStyleGLIP framework, depicted in~\autoref{fig:pipeline}, is a text-guided, part-tailored 3D stylization system utilizing the GLIP embedding space.
 Typically, stylization tasks involve two key elements: \textit{content} and \textit{style}. \textit{Content} refers to a shape structure of the 3D object that is expected to be preserved after the stylization has been applied.
 Therefore, it is fixed during training.
-It is represented as a set of $N$ parts $P^{c}=\{p^c_{1}, p^c_{2}, \dots, p^c_{N}\}$, each defined by $e$ vertices $V \in \mathbb{R}^{e \times 3}$ and $u$ faces $F \in \{1, \dots, e\}^{u \times 3}$, where $e$ and $u$ denote the number of vertices and faces, respectively.
+It is represented as an explicit triangle mesh $M^c$, which is composed of $N$ parts, each defined by vertices $V \in \mathbb{R}^{e \times 3}$ and faces $F \in \{1, \dots, e\}^{u \times 3}$, where $e$ and $u$ denote the number of vertices and faces, respectively.

-On the other hand, \textit{style} refers to the aesthetic features such as color and local geometry that are applied to the \textit{content}, modifiable based on a target text prompt $T$, which directs our training process.
+On the other hand, \textit{style} refers to the aesthetic features such as color and local geometry that are applied to the \textit{content}.
+These features are modifiable based on a target text prompt $T$, which directs our training process.
 It is disentangled as reflectance properties and scene lighting, which are defined as three style parameters: spatially varying BRDF (SVBRDF), normal, and lighting properties, respectively \cite{chen2022tango}.
-Given a set of style phrases $Ph^{s}=\{p^s_{1}, p^s_{2}, \dots, p^s_{N}\}$, where each part is altered in terms of vertex colors and displacements as specified by $T$.
-Given a set of style phrases $Ph^s$ and a set of part phrases $Ph^c$, $T$ is designed with a set of phrasal pairs $\{ph^s_{1} ph^c_{1}, ph^s_{2} ph^c_{2}, \dots, ph^s_{N} ph^c_{N}\}$, where $ph^s_{i}$ denotes the $i$-th style phrase in $Ph^s$ and $ph^c_{i}$ denotes the $i$-th part phrase in $Ph^c$.
-One simple example used in a part-tailored 3D stylization would be $T$ = "linen legs, fur arms, $\dots$, leather head" for a teddy bear.
+Given a set of style phrases $Ph^{s}=\{ph^s_{1}, ph^s_{2}, \dots, ph^s_{N}\}$ and a set of part phrases $Ph^{c}=\{ph^c_{1}, ph^c_{2}, \dots, ph^c_{N}\}$, $T$ is formulated with a set of phrasal pairs.
+For example, when $Ph^s$ = ``gold-chain, brown-leather" and $Ph^c$ = ``handle, body", the prompt $T$ becomes ``gold-chain handle, brown-leather body."